 The Lenovo V330 looks like a premium laptop, feels good to type on and is armed with a powerful 8th Gen Core i5 processor, but that doesn't make up for everything wrong with it.
 Despite being a business laptop, the V330 will not get you through a workday with its short battery life or annoyingly slow hard drive.
 And if you travel, know that the chassis flexes almost everywhere and that the display is so dim and dull that you will strain your eyes.
 While the V330 is a powerful and relatively affordable business laptop, it has too many shortcomings to warrant a recommendation.
+See our best laptops and best Lenovo laptops pages for other recommendations.

 The Lenovo V330 looks like it was forged with the iron from the deepest pits of the Earth -- that is, until I slightly pressed on the center of the lid and saw it flex, rather alarmingly.
 I was fooled by the plastic laptop's sleek, faux-aluminum paint job.